Efficient Scaling of LLM Training with Flexible Context Parallelism: Introduction

 In this work, we follow the trajectory of dynamic parallelism and rethink the essential properties that define an optimal scheduling strategy.
 A robust dynamic parallelism should satisfy three core requirements: (1) \textbf{Workload Balance}.
-The computational load across different communication groups must be meticulously balanced to minimize synchronization stalls and maximize hardware efficiency.
+The computational load across different communication groups should be balanced to minimize synchronization stalls and maximize hardware efficiency.
 (2) \textbf{Elastic Parallelism Degree}.
 The strategy should support flexible, non-power-of-two parallelism degrees to prevent short sequences from incurring redundant communication overhead, thereby adapting to highly skewed data distributions.
 (3) \textbf{Minimal Scheduling Overhead}.
-The latency of generating an assignment strategy must be sufficiently low to be fully overlapped with the computation of sequences of any length, ensuring that the scheduling process itself does not become a new bottleneck.
+The latency of generating an assignment strategy should be sufficiently low to be fully overlapped with the computation of sequences of any length, ensuring that the scheduling process itself does not become a new computation bottleneck.

-Motivated by these principles, we propose Dynamic Hybrid Parallelism (DHP), an efficient and adaptive framework designed to optimize MLLM training on heterogeneous datasets.
-DHP dynamically reconfigures communication groups and parallelism degrees for each micro-batch to handle the skewed distributions of video and image data.
-DHP leverages the flexibility of Ring-style Context Parallelism (CP), allowing for arbitrary integer parallelism degrees that better fit the varying sequence lengths.
-To solve the NP-hard scheduling problem without introducing training latency, we develop a two-stage algorithm to obtain approximated solutions: Memory-aware Sequence Packing to group sequences, followed by a 2D-Dynamic Programming approach to find the optimal resource allocation.
-We implement DHP as a non-intrusive, asynchronous module atop Megatron-LM, ensuring that scheduling overhead is fully hidden behind NPU computation.
-Experimental results demonstrate that DHP significantly outperforms Megatron-LM and DeepSpeed, achieving up to 1.36 $\times$ speedup in training throughput while maintaining near-linear scaling efficiency across large-scale NPU clusters.
+Motivated by these principles, we propose Flexible Context Parallelism (FCP), an efficient and adaptive parallel strategy designed to accelerate LLM long-context training on heterogeneous data.
+FCP dynamically reconfigures communication groups and parallelism degrees for each micro-batch to handle the skewed distributions of sequence lengths.
+FCP is built on Ring-style Context Parallelism (CP), allowing for arbitrary integer parallelism degrees that better fit the varying sequence lengths.
+To solve the NP-hard scheduling problem without introducing training latency, we develop a polynomial-time algorithm based on 2D dynamic programming to obtain approximately optimal sequence assignment solutions.
+We implement FCP as a non-intrusive, asynchronous module atop Megatron-LM, ensuring that scheduling overhead is fully hidden behind the computation.
+Furthermore, FCP can also be adapted to the training of Multimodal Large Language Models (MLLMs)~\cite{feng2025optimusacceleratinglargescalemultimodal,Zhang_2025,bai2025qwen3vltechnicalreport}.
+Experimental results demonstrate that FCP significantly outperforms Megatron-LM and DeepSpeed in both LLM and MLLM training, achieving up to 1.47 $\times$ speedup in average throughput while maintaining near-linear scaling efficiency across large-scale clusters.
+For extremely unbalanced batches, FCP even achieves 2.24 $\times$ speedup.